History of the Republic of Singapore: Independent defence force

 Another major issue brought up around this time was national defence.
-Following independence, the British were still defending Singapore, but had announced they would be withdrawing by 1971, due to pressures at home and military commitments elsewhere in the world.
+Following independence, the British were still responsible for defending Singapore, but had announced they would be withdrawing by 1971, due to pressures at home and military commitments elsewhere in the world.
 This caused considerable alarm locally, particularly among those who remembered the Japanese occupation during World War II.
 Therefore, Singapore introduced National Service in 1967, which rapidly expanded the defence force, known as the Singapore Armed Forces (SAF).
 Thousands of men were conscripted for at least two years of full National Service.
 Upon completing National Service, they would be liable for reservist duties, which meant they would continue to receive occasional military training and take up arms in times of emergency.

 In 1965, Goh Keng Swee became Minister for the Interior and Defence, and initiated the formation of a national defence force, called the Singapore Armed Forces, which was to be established by the time of the British withdrawal.
 The British agreed to postpone the withdrawal for half a year, but no longer.
-"Our army is to be engaged in the defence of the country and our people against the external aggression.
+In a speech to Parliament on 23 December 1965, Goh said: "Our army is to be engaged in the defence of the country and our people against the external aggression.
 This task we are unable to do today by ourselves.
 It is no use pretending that without the British military presence in Singapore today, the island cannot be easily over-run by any neighbouring country within a radius of 1000 miles, if any of them cared to do so..."
-Dr Goh Keng Swee made a speech to Parliament on 23 December, 1965.